rethinkdb/docs/api/ruby/accessing-rql/em_run.md

 Run a query asynchronously on a connection using [EventMachine](http://rubyeventmachine.com).
 If the query returns a sequence (including a stream), the block will be called once with each element of the sequence.
 Otherwise, the block will be called just once with the returned value.

+The `em_run` command returns a `QueryHandle` instance.
+While the `QueryHandle` will be closed at the end of the block's execution, you can explicitly close it with the `close` method.

 __Example:__ return a list of users in an EventMachine loop.

 ```rb